 .
 If we provide a periodic statement for your account, you will receive a periodic statement of transactions and activity on your account during the statement period as required by applicable law.
 If a periodic statement is provided, you agree that only one statement is necessary for joint accounts.
 For share draft or checking accounts, you understand and agree that your original draft, when paid, becomes property of the Credit Union and may not be returned to you, but copies may be retained by us or be payable through financial institutions and made available upon your request.
 You understand and agree that statements are made available to you on the date they are sent to you.
 You also understand and agree that drafts or copies thereof are made available to you on the date the statement is sent to you, even if the drafts do not accompany the statement.

 .
 You are responsible for promptly examining each statement upon receiving it and reporting any irregularities to us.
 If you fail to report any irregularities such as forged, altered, unauthorized, unsigned, or otherwise fraudulent items drawn on your account, erroneous payments or transactions, or other discrepancies reflected on your statement within a reasonable time of receiving your statement, we will not be responsible for your loss.
-In addition, we will not be responsible for any such items, payments, transactions or other discrepancies reflected on your statement if you fail to notify us within thirty-three (33) days of the mailing date of the statement.
+In addition, we will not be responsible for any such items, payments, transactions or other discrepancies reflected on your statement if you fail to notify us within sixty (60) days of the mailing date of the statement.
 We also will not be liable for any items that are forged or altered in a manner not detectable by a reasonable person, including the unauthorized use of a facsimile signature machine.

 Notice to Credit Union